rcmdnk/sd_cl/README.md

     SD_CL_ISCDWRAP=${SD_CL_ISCDWRAP:-1}

+You can decide a selection tool as you like by setting `SD_CL_TOOL`, like

+    SD_CL_TOOL=sentaku,peco,percol,fzf,fzy,selecta,gof,picka

+One or more tools can be set by comma separated array.

-If it is "NONE" or no selection tool is installed, it invokes shell interactive mode.
+If any of tools is not available, simple shell selection tool is launched.

+If you want to use simple shell selection as top priority, set `SD_CL_TOOL=NONE` or `SD_CL_TOOL=shell` (or SD_CL_TOOL="").

 `SD_CL_N` defines how many directories are kept in the last directory file.